-4.4.4.1 As appropriate and legally accepted, Pprovide information on any medical and special treatments.
+4.4.4.1 Provide information on any medical and special treatments.
 For example, clinical testing and medical monitoring for delayed effects, specific procedures, details on emesis or lavage, antidotes, contraindications.
 Specific antidotes should be indicated where they are available.
 Describe the most important symptoms caused by exposure, whether acute or delayed.